dustinian/Adventures/cops_and_robbers.md

 ##Introduction

 The [Basic Fantasy Role-Playing Game](http://www.basicfantasy.org) (BFRPG) is intended to run a high medieval fantasy game, so--naturally--it's going to take some customization to run a game with firearms and limited magic.
-This supplament assumes some familiarity with the BFRPG rules as written.
+This supplement assumes some familiarity with the BFRPG rules as written.
 I strongly recommend running a few sessions of the [Basic Fantasy Role-Playing Game](http://www.basicfantasy.org)--or at least building a few characters--before using these rules.

 ##Rolling Characters